ChimeraOS/chimeraos/README.md

 frequent updates delivering the latest drivers and software for an optimal experience

 ### seamless updates
-fully automatic updates that run in the background without disrupting gameplay
+fully automatic updates that run in the background without disrupting gameplay (in progress)

 ### controller first
 fully controller compatible interface with no mouse or keyboard required

 ### use any controller
-support for Xbox 360, Xbox One, DualShock 4, Switch Pro, Steam controllers and more
+support for Xbox 360, Xbox One, DualShock 4, Switch Pro, Steam controllers and more (game dependent)

 ### play any game
-built-in support for playing NES, SNES, Genesis, N64, PlayStation, Wii, Steam, GOG, itch.io games and more
+out of the box support for playing NES, SNES, Genesis, N64, PlayStation, Wii, Steam, GOG, itch.io games and more (currently only Steam games work out of the box)

-## WARNING
+## Disclaimer
 gamerOS is currently an experimental installer script that, when run, results in a minimal Arch Linux system capable of playing Steam games in big picture mode out of the box.
-The above listed features represent the project goals and are not yet implemented.

 ## Requirements